-The regular monthly meeting of the Sam Hughes Neighborhood Association will be held Tuesday, June 18th at 7:00 PM at Our Saviour's Lutheran Church, 1200 N. Campbell (Helen and Campbell) in the Koch Chapel.
-This is a temporary location while the Himmel Park Library is undergoing renovations.
+The regular monthly meeting of the Sam Hughes Neighborhood Association will be held Tuesday, Dec 17th at 7:00 PM at the Himmel Park Library.
+All are welcome to attend.

 Unless otherwise announced, Board Meetings are held the 3rd Tuesday of each month.
 Look for minutes of recent meetings on the Minutes/Agendas page.

 The popular Sam Hughes Neighborhood Home Tour was held on Sunday, March 13, 2011.
 Proceeds from the tour will go to neighborhood projects.
 Proceeds from the raffle will be divided among Himmel Branch Library, Literacy Volunteers of Tucson, and Tucson Alliance for Autism --- all of which were on the tour.
 We featured homes, gardens, art studios, new businesses, and other points of interest that reflect the nature of our historic neighborhood.
 Coming Soon!
 The Sam Hughes Neighborhood Association, a National Historic District, will be presenting next year's Home Tour in March 2013.
 For details please contact Susan Peters at firstname.lastname@example.org or Denice Blake at email@example.com

 PLEASE NOTE: Sam Hughes has transitioned the "Seniors Cares program" to: www.IcsTucson.org.
 If you or a senior you know needs medical transport or light housekeeping, friendly phone calls/visits, yard work, please call ICS at 297-2738 ext 206.

 After a recent meeting at Himmel Library hosted by ICS, we can now officially cease the Sam Hughes Cares for Seniors program, which has been providing neighborly help to our seniors since November, 2006.